guoguanglu/Andrew-Ng_machine-learning/the_fifth_week.md

 ![](/picture/the_fifth_week/backpropagation14.png)
 Where rand(x,y) is just a function in octave that will initialize a matrix of random real numbers between 0 and 1.
 ### Putting it together
-First, pick a network architecture; choose the layout of your neural nnetwor, including how many hidden units in each layer and how many layers in total you want to have.
+First, pick a network architecture; choose the layout of your neural network, including how many hidden units in each layer and how many layers in total you want to have.
 * Number of input units = dimension of features x^(i)
 * Number of output units = number of classes
 * Number of hidden units per layer = usually more the better(must balance with cost of computation as it increases with more hidden units.)